urbanwuensch/drEEM-online/README.md

 MATLAB toolbox aiding the multiway decomposition of fluorescence EEMs into underlying fluorescence components.

 ## Installation
-1. Go to [dreem.openfluor.org](https://dreem.openfluor.org/).
-In the top right corner of the website, click on "Download latest" and follow the instructions to download from the Matlab File exchange.
+1. Download the toolbox from the [Matlab File exchange](https://se.mathworks.com/matlabcentral/fileexchange/162526-dreem-toolbox/).
+Run the *.mltbx file to install the toolbox.
-2. *Alternative*: In Matlab, click on the HOME tab, then find "Addons" to open the Addon Explorer and search for "drEEM toolbox"
+2. *Alternative*: In Matlab, click on the HOME tab, then find "Addons" to open the Addon Explorer and search for "drEEM toolbox".
+Follow the install instructions.
-3. Either way, you download an .mlapp file.
-Run it and follow the GUI instructions to "Download & install" the toolbox.
-Done.

 ## Usage
 - drEEM version 2 is based on object-oriented programming.
 To initialize the toolbox, type `tbx = drEEMtoolbox;`.